Direct Air Capture | Engineering a Cleaner Atmosphere

 Think of these as the system's lungs.
 Large fans pull in ambient air and direct it through specialized chambers where the magic happens.
 The engineering challenge here is fascinating – we need to move massive volumes of air while keeping energy consumption in check.

 Here's where chemistry meets engineering in perfect harmony.
-DAC systems use either:
+Direct Air Capture systems use either:

 • Liquid solvents (like potassium hydroxide) that act like CO₂ magnets